khannoussi-malek/the-discoverer/docs/GETTING_STARTED.md

 ## Next Steps

-Now that you have The Discoverer running:
+Now that you have Navo running:

 1. **Explore the API**: Visit http://localhost:8000/docs for interactive API documentation
 2. **Read Examples**: Check [Examples Guide](EXAMPLES.md) for more use cases